June 14, 2022

 Unrefined coconut oil won’t last quite as long on the shelf, either.
 This may not be a problem if you fall for the product and use it quickly (see: all its various uses), but it’s still worth considering.

 In some recipes, the added taste of coconut is amazing.
-But, there are some instances where you may not want that rich, deep flavor that unrefined oil can bring with it.
+But, there are some instances where you may not want that rich, deep flavor that unrefined coconut oil can bring with it.

-Going vegan isn’t as difficult as it may seem, not with all the versatile substitutes available, such as coconut oil that can be inserted in place of butter.
-Try these double chocolate cupcakes or the coconut-lime version, which also use almond milk, apple cider vinegar, gluten-free flours, and a host of seasonings for impeccable flavor.
+Going vegan isn’t as difficult as it may seem, not with all the versatile substitutes available, such as natural coconut oil that can be inserted in place of butter.
+Try these double chocolate cupcakes or the coconut-lime version, which also use almond milk, apple cider vinegar, gluten-free flours, and a host of organic seasonings for impeccable flavor.
 There’s also instructions on how to make vegan sprinkles and an easy, dairy-free vanilla frosting.

 No need to run to the store for your favorite candy.
 You can make those tasty peanut butter cups at home—and make them even more healthy!
 This creative recipe uses almond butter, maple syrup, raw honey, vanilla, sea salt, dark chocolate, and of course some coconut oil to make up for the fat content.
 One bite and you may never go back.